Class and Ceremony Protocol:

 Be Present to Sacred Space

 Apply your full heart and effort into the calling of the spirits as if you were home doing it alone.
-Shamanic teachers always create a container for you but you want to be strong with your own spirits when you do your practice.
+Spiritual teachers always create a container for you but you want to be strong with your own spirits when you do your practice.
 We also want to earnestly call to the spirits for assistance in supporting the work of our colleagues.

 Try to notice the things that contain or deplete the potency of the container and support the container.
 Your awareness will grow, as well as your skill.
 Keep mundane conversation to a minimum when in the ceremony room.

 Honor Other's Boundaries

-Spirit speaks to people in their own language, so there is no way any one person can interpret another person's shamanic journey.
+Spirit speaks to people in their own language, so there is no way any one person can interpret another person's spirit journey.
 We hold space for each other and encourage our colleagues to hear their own wisdom.
 We celebrate with them when the road becomes clear.

 Journeying for others without prior and explicit permission is not acceptable in our circles.
 On rare occasions, we are given information in our journeys that we did not ask for about someone else, but we do not seek it out.
 Even in this case, we can ask our helping spirits, "Why am I being shown this?" or "What does this have to do with my journey question?".
 To deliver messages about others without permission can make people feel violated and unsafe in our circle.